Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 > **Filter → Aggregate → Filter → Sort/Top** 🚀

-### Question #66
+### Question #50  💩 💩

-HOTSPOT -
+You have an Azure subscription that contains two resource groups named ContosoRG and ContosoDev, an Azure data factory named Contoso Data Factory,

-You have an Azure subscription that contains two resource groups named ContosoRG and ContosoDev, an Azure data factory named Contoso Data Factory, and a release pipeline in Azure Pipelines named Pipeline1.
+and a release pipeline in Azure Pipelines named Pipeline1.

 You plan to deploy Contoso Data Factory to ContosoRG by using Pipeline1.